 This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There are also many additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topic Business Modeling Tools.
+The complete list of tools is available from the Help topic Guide to Business Analysis Tools.